Bridging Loan

 Who Can Apply for Development Finance?

 Development finance is not limited to large-scale developers.
 While experienced builders and real estate investors often use it, many lenders are open to working with first-time developers provided they have a strong business plan and the right professional team in place.
 Companies, SPVs (Special Purpose Vehicles), and even partnerships can apply, depending on the lender’s criteria.
 At Mayfair Commercial Mortgages, we work with a wide range of clients, from individual landlords expanding their portfolios to property firms delivering multi-million-pound schemes.
+If you are also considering long-term rental income, our Buy to Let Mortgages may be relevant after project completion.

 Key Benefits of Using Development Finance

 A major benefit of development finance is how quickly funding can be accessed.
 Decisions can often be made in a matter of days, and funds can be released quickly once legal and valuation work is complete.
 This speed can be critical when securing land or winning a competitive deal.
 Another benefit is the flexibility of repayment, with interest often deferred until the project is finished.
 Lenders also assess the project’s value rather than just the borrower’s income, making it easier for property professionals to access significant funding.
 The ability to structure the finance around the project timeline makes it a practical and efficient funding route.
+For more complex residential projects, an HMO Mortgage might be another avenue to explore alongside development finance.

 Risks and Considerations